panosc-portal/helm-charts/cloud-provider-kubernetes/README.md

 ```
 You will then be able to choose the image you want for your instance and then the flavour that you want (i.e CPU and RAM)<br/>

 Then, enter a name for you new instance.
-For the rest of the questions, you can put the default values.

 ### List all the created instances: